thycotic/privman-docs/agents/macOS/utility.md

 ### Registering/Modifying an Agent

-To register an agent or to modify and existing agent registration via agent utility, follow these steps:
+To register an agent or to modify an existing agent registration via agent utility, follow these steps:

 1. Open the Privilege Manager agent utility.
 1. On the General tab under Server Information click Register or Modify.